-Hostels line the stops of the train line, and those can be easily booked through a website.
+Hostels line the stops of the train line, and those can be quickly booked through a website.

 Start saving in advance, and if you can, extend your trip before or after the train ride to get the most for your money.

-Unless you’re doing the straight 7 day ride where you don’t get off the train, then the Trans-Mongolian train journey will more than likely take time – more time than someone might get on a standard holiday.
+Unless you're doing the straight seven-day ride where you don't get off the train, then the Trans-Mongolian train journey will more than likely take time – more time than someone might get on a standard holiday.

-Are you wanting to stop off in China, Mongolia, and at various places in Russia?
+Do you want to stop off in China, Mongolia, and various places in Russia?

-We’re planning a 3 week journey for our trip, and even that is leaving stuff out.
+We're planning a three-week journey for our trip, and even that is leaving stuff out.